watusiyaaa/v-bot/README.md

  - songnotes/sn: Provides Rhythm Hive's song notes and lenghts
  - maintenance (ADMIN ONLY): Sets the bot to maintenance mode.

+ * **Type** only command
+  - reqs: Sends the server's verification requirements again (this is in case someone needed it)

  For any concerns or suggestions, contact me in Discord!
    -- watusiyaaa --